 Revolving Credit Facility-We maintain a \$150 million revolving credit facility with a syndicate of lenders with Bank of Montreal as administrative agent.
 The revolving credit facility has a maturity date to August 4, 2027.
-As of March 31, 2024, borrowings under the credit facility bear interest at the SOFR plus an applicable margin of 1.50% to 2.25% per annum, based on our leverage ratio as calculated in accordance with the amended agreement governing the revolving credit facility.
+As of March 31, 2024 June 30, 2024, borrowings under the credit facility bear interest at the SOFR plus an applicable margin of 1.50% to 2.25% per annum, based on our leverage ratio as calculated in accordance with the amended agreement governing the revolving credit facility.
 Borrowings under the revolving credit facility are secured by substantially all of our current and non-current assets, and the obligations under the credit facility are unconditionally guaranteed by several of our subsidiaries.

 We occasionally borrow and repay amounts under the revolving credit facility for near-term working capital needs or other purposes and may do so in the future.
-During the three months ended March 31, 2024, we made no borrowings and made \$4.0 million in repayments under the revolving credit facility.
-During the three months ended March 31, 2023, we made \$5.0 million in borrowings, and we made no repayments under the revolving credit facility.
-As of March 31, 2024, we had no borrowings outstanding and no outstanding letters of credit under this facility.
+During the three months ended March 31, 2024 June 30, 2024, we made no borrowings and made no repayments under the revolving credit facility.
+During the six months ended June 30, 2024, we made no borrowings and made \$4.0 million in repayments under the revolving credit facility.
+During the three months ended March 31, 2023 June 30, 2023, we made \$5.0 million in borrowings and made \$5.0 million in repayments under the revolving credit facility.
+During the six months ended June 30, 2023, we made \$5.0 million in borrowings and we made no repayments made \$5.0 million in repayments under the revolving credit facility.
+As of March 31, 2024 June 30, 2024, we had no borrowings outstanding and no outstanding letters of credit under this facility.
 As of December 31, 2023, we had \$4.0 million in borrowings outstanding and no outstanding letters of credit under this facility.

-As of March 31, 2024, we were in compliance with all applicable covenants under the revolving credit facility.
+As of March 31, 2024 June 30, 2024, we were in compliance with all applicable covenants under the revolving credit facility.

-As of April 30, 2024, we had approximately \$48.8 million in cash and cash equivalents and no borrowings under the revolving credit facility.
-We have \$150.0 million of remaining availability under the revolving credit facility as of April 30, 2024.
+As of April 30, 2024 July 31, 2024, we had approximately \$48.8 million \$51.1 million in cash and cash equivalents and no borrowings under the revolving credit facility.
+We have \$150.0 million of remaining availability under the revolving credit facility as of April 30, 2024 July 31, 2024.

 Share Repurchase Program-In February 2022, our Board of Directors approved a \$35 million share repurchase program.
 Under the share repurchase program, we may repurchase shares from time to time in the open market or in privately negotiated transactions.
 The timing, volume and nature of share repurchases, if any, will be at our sole discretion and will be dependent on market conditions, liquidity, applicable securities laws, and other factors.
 We may suspend or discontinue the share repurchase program at any time.
 We repurchased 608,657 shares totaling \$22.0 million from August 2022 through December 2022, with approximately \$13 million remaining available under the repurchase program authorization.
-For the three months ended March 31, 2024, we did not repurchase any shares under the share repurchase program.
+For the three six months ended March 31, 2024 June 30, 2024, we did not repurchase any shares under the share repurchase program.